spidermeup/IndoorPos_Recycling/README.md

 1/4: Do you folks have any new code to upload?
 2/4: we can run the demo on a laptop that isnt a big deal.
+8/4: whichever one you guys want! (for the scanner) its your project.
+Also do we have a draft of the report?